-New Zealand First MPs close ranks before caucus meeting this morning
+Winston Peters lies low and New Zealand First MPs close ranks before caucus meeting this morning

 Neither would MP Mark Patterson.

-But Shane Jones, Regional Economic Development Minister, told the Herald: "We're in a process and it's a statutory process."
+But Jones told the Herald earlier this morning: "We're in a process and it's a statutory process."

 "The SFO are now engaged, it's a statutory process so that has a life of its own.